-This is the beginning of the eighties, and everybody is moving to the beat of the Pop music, as the brand-new concept of the music video appears on television for the first time.
-However, in Dublin, Conor--a teenager with a sensitive heart--is trying to deal with a tense family relationship, reconnect with his older brother, while dealing with the hostile environment in his new public school.
-And then, one day, he sees her.
-Tall, with long chestnut hair, a buttery complexion, and big, dark eyes; an enigmatically beautiful girl standing in front of his school's gate, indolently observing people passing by.
-But, who is she, and how could a boy ever get noticed by the distant girl, Raphina, Conor enlists the help of a group of teenage dreamers to form a band.
-Surprisingly, with every lyric Conor writes, the gap narrows, and with every song he plays, her heart fills with affection.
-In the end, before a sea of opportunities lying ahead of them, what will the future hold for a brave love like this?Written by
+As everybody moves to the beat of Pop music in early-1980s-Dublin, the sensitive teenager, Conor, struggles to cope with a tense family relationship; reconnect with his older brother, Brendan, and, above all, deal with the hostile environment in his new public school.
+Then, one day, he sees her.
+Tall, with long chestnut hair, a buttery complexion, and big, dark eyes; an enigmatically beautiful girl standing in front of the school's gate, indolently observing people passing by.
+To get noticed by the distant girl, Raphina, Conor enlists the help of a group of teenage dreamers to form a band--and, surprisingly--with every lyric he writes, the gap narrows, and with every song he plays, her heart brims with affection.
+Now, before a sea of opportunities, what does the future hold for a brave love like this?Written by

 With "Go Now", this is the second time Adam Levine performs a song for a John Carney movie.
 Previously they worked together in "Begin Again".
 See more »

 At the band's gig, the DJ plays Starship's "Nothing's Gonna Stop Us Now", which was not released until 1987.
 The film takes place in 1985.
 See more »